manimejia/manimejia.github.io/projects/EC/CareNet-Elder-Care-Portal.md

 ---
 client: EC
 title: CareNet Elder Care Management Portal
-summary: A next generation elder care management system for the 'smart' campuses developed and managed by Elite Care in the pacific northwest.
+summary: A next generation elder care management system for the 'smart' residential campuses developed and managed by Elite Care in the pacific northwest.
 startdate: 2009-08-15
 enddate: 2010-07-01
 website: